Residential Field Courses

 - The University of Michigan Biological Station (UMBS) in northern lower Michigan offers various ecological and evolutionary science and humanities courses during the spring and summer terms, including the PitE core requirement of Biology 381, General Ecology.
 Offered during spring and summer terms.

-- The Camp Davis Field Station in Jackson Hole, Wyoming offers geology, environmental science and humanities courses during the summer term, including PitE pre-requisites Geology 116, Geology in the Rockies.
+- The Camp Davis Field Station in Jackson Hole, Wyoming offers geology, environmental science and humanities courses during the summer term, including PitE pre-requisites Geology 116: Geology in the Rockies, and Environ/Earth 202: Introductory Environmental Science in the Rockies.
 Offered during spring and summer terms.

 - The New England Literature Program (NELP), offering several courses at its Maine location.